noynaert/csc274handouts/README.md

 # csc274notes
-Notes for CSC 274, Linux/Bash at Missouri Western State University
+Handouts and Notes   for CSC 274, Linux/Bash at Missouri Western State University

 This repo contains notes used in a course that focuses on the Bash shell.
 The notes are the basis of lectures in the class.

 Each unit corresponds roughly to one Unit of class.

-- Unit 00 -- Course overview
+- Unit 00 -- Syllabus
 - Unit 01 -- Getting connected and changing passwords
 - Unit 02 -- Basic commands and man pages
 - Unit 03 -- Files, Directories, and Globbing